 Forward Financing financing

-As we mentioned earlier, Forward Financing offers absolutely no pricing information.
+Unfortunately, Forward Financing offers absolutely no pricing information.
 Merchant cash advances come with a flat fee, rather than interest.
 (This is why MCAs don’t count as small-business loans, though they are a type of working capital.)
 And according to reviews we saw, Forward Financing’s fee ranges from 35% to 97% of your advance.
 That’s pricey―but that’s what you get from merchant cash advances.

 If you end up liking Forward Financing, you may be able to get another loan once you’ve paid off 60% to 80% of your advance.
 We recommend you don’t do this (merchant cash advances are known for causing debt spirals), but you do have that option.